VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Intro/community.md

 You don't need to be great at everything to participate, plus you probably know more than you think.

-Yes, there is always a relevant XKCD, and yes, you will always feel like everyone knows more than you.
+Yes, there is always a relevant xkcd, and yes, you will always feel like everyone knows more than you.
 Don't stress about asking stupid questions:

 <--->